 Even the most complicated projects become perfectly organized and easy to handle with Bounce Boss.
-The ‘Send Files’ page allows you to create the different tracks in the project and upload masters, mixes, stems, and references that relate specifically to each track.
+The ‘Create Project’ page allows you to create the different tracks in the project and upload masters, mixes, stems, and references that relate specifically to each track.
 You can also fill in all the necessary details for a successful project such as mix notes, distribution and deadline.

 Sending files only takes a minute.
 From this one simple step, Bounce Boss organizes and creates your project, then notifies your collaborator with a professional invitation to collaborate.
 Your collaborator will even see a waveform visual of the file you uploaded in the email itself!